abhandaru/Game3/README.md

 ## Dependencies

 You only need the following if you want to build (consolidate and minify) the library.
-You can edit, test, and contrubite without any of this.
+You can edit, test, and contribute without any of this.

-- <tt>make</tt> -- We use GNU make as a command line tool.
+- <tt>make</tt> - We use GNU make as a command line tool.
-- <tt>uglifyjs</tt> -- We use a global UglifyJS install.
+- <tt>uglifyjs</tt> - We use a global UglifyJS install.

+## Features
+The project is young!
+We are a little feature light, but worth using and always growing.

+- <tt>G3.Class</tt> - Standard inheritance model.
+- <tt>G3.Game</tt> - Camera, rendered, and animation are all set up for you.
+- <tt>G3.Model</tt> - Bind handlers easily, add state to your scene objects.
+- <tt>G3.Event</tt> - Directly sent to you model/view, with rich metadata.
+- <tt>this._super</tt> - Easy override and extension.
+- Growing fast.

 ## Simple Example